Is it okay to kiss your child on the lips? | Expert advice for parents

 Resources to help with talking

-I have a blog post that will help to start talking about consent with your child, as well as reviews of children’s books about consent that are good for teaching and reinforcing your messages.
+I have a blog post that will help you start talking about consent with your child, as well as reviews of children’s books about consent that are good for teaching and reinforcing your messages.

 Featured Image